garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 ### Aligning an image

-The image allignment process was inspired by the pyimagesearch [tutorial](https://pyimagesearch.com/2020/08/31/image-alignment-and-registration-with-opencv/) for docuemtn image alignment and registration.
-The concept of aligning ground stones and using the same type of registration is compelling as low cost method to localise using only a vision system.
+The image allignment process was inspired by the pyimagesearch [tutorial](https://pyimagesearch.com/2020/08/31/image-alignment-and-registration-with-opencv/) for document image alignment and registration.
+The concept of aligning infield ground stones and using the same type of registration is compelling as low cost method to localise using only a vision system.